-Our freelance writers are paid, however, the rates depend on a wide variety of factors: time needed to write an article, level of author’s expertise, length of the story, research involved in writing, and other factors.
+Our freelance writers are paid.
+However, the rates depend on various factors: time needed to write an article, level of author’s expertise, story length, research involved in writing, and other factors.
 In the form below, you can write down the rate you’re expecting to be paid.
 That will help our editors to make a decision.

 If you would be accepted as a freelance author – you will discuss the rates in detail with the proper editor before you start writing content.

-If you’re interested in freelancing, fill out this form and one of our editors will get in touch with you.
+If you’re interested in freelancing, fill out this form, and one of our editors will contact you.

 How to contribute to us

-We accept contributions for areas we cover – Tech, Business, Money, Culture, Life, and Reviews
+We accept contributions for areas we cover – Tech, Business, Strategy, Life, and Reviews.

-We don’t accept promotional or sponsored posts as contributions, which means you should always disclose the conflict of interest.
+We don’t accept promotional or sponsored posts as contributions, so you should always disclose the conflict of interest.
 However, you can include links to your website or blog.
-Also, keep in mind that contributors (unlike freelance authors) aren’t paid.
+Also, remember that contributors (unlike freelance authors) aren’t paid.